Leadtype

 Use this when agents should understand the package from the installed dependency itself — coding agents that don't have web access, IDE assistants, CLI tools, or air-gapped environments.

 Don't use this if your only goal is a public docs website.
-For that, see Connect a docs site.
+For that, see Build a docs site.
 You can use both — they read the same source MDX, just emit different shapes.

 What's next